ortiztena/master-frontend-ix/01-module-layout/README.md

 We will create a card type element with CSS Grid.

 The alignments should be done with this feature, but the html is totally open (look at pdf).

+## NOTE

+Install parcel-bundler on the project folder to execute the code.

+`npm install parcel-bundler --save-dev`

+then, launch the virtual server with `parcel src/index.html`